At-Large candidates speak of action at forum

-For their second forum of the election, all seven candidates for the four available At-Large seats on the council spoke on the actions they would take to revitalize Gloucester.
+For their second forum of the election, all seven candidates for the four available at-large seats on the City Council spoke on the actions they would take to revitalize Gloucester.

 To help meet Gloucester’s housing needs, Peter Cannavo believes that the city is currently elevating the housing needs and would reinforce what they are already doing.